hjdhjd/homebridge-ratgdo/README.md

 </DIV>
 </SPAN>

-`homebridge-ratgdo` is a [Homebridge](https://homebridge.io) plugin that makes Chamberlain, Liftmaster, and other garage door openers that utilize the [Ratgdo hardware control board](https://paulwieland.github.io/ratgdo/) and [commercial variants](https://konnected.io/products/smart-garage-door-opener-blaq-myq-alternative) to [Apple's](https://www.apple.com) [HomeKit](https://www.apple.com/ios/home) smart home platform.
-You can determine if your garage door opener by checking the [Ratgdo website](https://paulwieland.github.io/ratgdo/).
+`homebridge-ratgdo` is a [Homebridge](https://homebridge.io) plugin that makes Chamberlain, Liftmaster, and other garage door openers that utilize the [Ratgdo hardware control board](https://paulwieland.github.io/ratgdo/) and [commercial variants](https://konnected.io/products/smart-garage-door-opener-blaq-myq-alternative) available to [Apple's](https://www.apple.com) [HomeKit](https://www.apple.com/ios/home) smart home platform.
+You can determine if your garage door opener is compatible by checking the [Ratgdo website](https://paulwieland.github.io/ratgdo/).

 ## Why use this plugin for Ratgdo (and similar devices like Konnected) support in HomeKit?
 In a nutshell, the aim of this plugin for things to *just work* with minimal required configuration by users.
 The goal is to provide as close to a streamlined experience as you would expect from a first-party or native HomeKit solution.
 For the adventurous, those additional granular options are, of course, available to support more esoteric use cases or other unique needs.